 Processing of applications

-For many people who are earning less across the Trust, the changes in fees will be a decrease to what they have previously paid.
+For many people who are earning less across the UHL Group, the changes in fees will be a decrease to what they have previously paid.
 For some, the fee for the car park they are currently using may increase.
 However there may be the option for them to use a cheaper car park in a different location and/or reduce the fee to their pay packet by using salary sacrifice.

 Part Time Use Concession: